 - If the patient responds poorly to these, a number of human drugs can also help.
 Also, a new canine medication called imepitoin — sold as Pexion — promises excellent control with few side effects.

-- If your dog has cluster seizures, your vet may prescribe rectal diazepam to give after a seizure.
+- If your dog has cluster seizures, your vet may prescribe to give after a seizure.
 The diazepam is absorbed across the rectal mucosa to soothe brain waves and reduce the chance of another seizure following the first.